Bridging the Divide: Interracial couples deal with challenges

 Four couples, four different stories, but one common denominator.

-“My mom was from Germany, and she always seemed a little racist to me,” John Townsley said.

-Townsley has only dated black women.
+John Townsley has only dated black women.
 Like many, his choice of dating outside of his race wasn’t accepted by loved ones.
 For him, it was his mother.

+“My mom was from Germany, and she always seemed a little racist to me,” Townsley said.
 “As soon as she looked at my daughter’s face she bursted out crying and said, ‘Oh my God, I`m an idiot,” he said.

-The Amidos have been married nine years.
+Emmanuel and Jennifer Amido have been married nine years.
 Emmanuel was born in South Sudan, where tribes are more important than skin color.

 His wife Jennifer said her family struggled with her dating a black man, some even only acknowledging him by the color of his skin.